 Master of Education (M.Ed.)
 Degree in Educational Leadership

 This program is designed to assist teachers in improving their competence in leadership roles, formal and informal, in the schools and community.
-Individuals aspiring to such positions as assistant principals, principals, curriculum directors or coordinators, federal coordinators, directors, special education, assistant superintendents, and superintendents should undertake study at the sixth year and doctoral level.
-The M.Ed. is basic, entry-level step.
+This degree will allow for application to the Michigan School Administrator Certificate at the building level for Elementary and Secondary Administrator K-12.

 Students applying for a Master's Degree must have a Grade Point Average (GPA) of 2.75 or higher.
-Official transcripts of all college level work, both undergraduate and graduate, are to be mailed directly to the Graduate Admissions office by the institution where the work was completed.
+Official transcripts of all college level work, both undergraduate and graduate, are to be mailed directly or electronically provided to the Graduate Admissions office by the institution where the work was completed.

 The admission application is online.
 The online application is for all students (new and returning) unless you are a current student in a graduate program at Wayne State University and you are adding an additional program.
 For students adding an additional program, please use the College of Education Graduate Change of Status Application.